Benchmarking Stochastic Approximation Algorithms for Fairness-Constrained Training of Deep Neural Networks: Experimental evaluation

+SGD (col. 1) exhibits the lowest variability in the trajectory and minimizes the loss in least time, but, as expected, does not satisfy the constraints.
+Fairret-regularized SGD (col. 2) minimizes the objective function slower than some constrained algorithms, while maintaining a small, but increasing, constraint violation.
+Note that the penalty parameter was optimized for constraint satisfaction; other penalty values would allow a faster minimization of the objective at the cost of higher constraint violation; see \cref{sec:appx_validation} more for details.
+This observation is consistent with \cite{ramirezPositionAdoptConstraints2025}.

-The ALM and SSL-ALM schemes are the closest to satisfying the constraints on the train set.
+The ALM and SSL-ALM schemes satisfy the constraints on the train set.
 On the test set, however, they are slightly biased towards negative values.
 Such bias is expected on unseen data and reflects the generalization behavior of fairness-constrained estimators.
 This is beyond the scope of the current work; see e.g. \cite{chamon2022constrained}.

-\paragraph{Fairness performance.} \Cref{fig:distribution} presents the distribution of predictions over both groups.
-The distribution of prediction without fairness guarantees (col. 5) clearly does not meet the group fairness standard.
-Indeed, the ``non-white'' group has a significantly higher likelihood than the ``white'' group of receiving small predicted values, and the converse holds for large predicted values.
-The \SGDFair{} model (col. 6) lies between the four constrained models and SGD.
-Among the fairness-constrained models, the ALM and SSL-ALM distributions are the closest to the distributions of SGD without fairness, which is consistent with retaining good prediction information.
-The four models that approximately solve the fairness formulation (col. 1--4) all have closer distributions across groups.
-Numerically, this is expressed in \Cref{table:exps_fairnessmetrics-traintest} (col. Wd), which reports the value of the Wasserstein distance between group distributions for each model.